Oak Park is home to a library for everyone. Connect, learn, and grow with resources, services, and programs from your public library.

 - Queer Kid Stuff: This YouTube channel includes videos for all ages about LGBTQ+ identities and social justice.

-Subscription-based resources available with your Oak Park card & PIN
+Subscription-based resources available with your Oak Park library card & PIN

 - Gale in Context: Biography: Explore authoritative biographical entries covering international figures from all time periods and areas of study, including a collection of biographies on notable LGBTQIA+ figures.
 To start your search, choose Browse People and then select LGBTQIA+ Figures from the dropdown.